Rohan3122k/Social-Media-Sentiment-Analysis-of-Finance-Defence-and-Healthcare-in-the-USA/README.md

 # Finance Defence and Healthcare : A Trump vs. Biden Data Story
-Finance, Defence, and Healthcare: A Trump vs. Biden Data Story
+Sentiment analysis and stock analysis across Finance, Defence, and Healthcare sectors in the context of Trump vs. Biden administration.